ivanitlearning/AWS-Associate-Courses/README.md

 #### SQS

-- 1 thing sending messages to the queue
+- 1 group or thing sending messages to the queue, 1 group or thing reading from queue

-- One consumption group from that tier

-- Allow for async communications
+- Allow for asynchronous communications

 - Once the message is processed, it is deleted